-If you are homeless, you are still entitled to claim benefits.
-If you don't have a bank account, you can ask for a Simple Payment card.
-Your benefits will be paid straight to this card, which you then take to a PayPoint outlet displaying the Simple Payment sign (for example in newsagents, convenience stores and supermarkets) to collect your money.
-Find out more about Simple Payment.
+Ask for a Simple Payment card if you don't have a bank account.
+Your benefits are paid straight to this card.
+You then take to a PayPoint outlet displaying the Simple Payment sign (for example in newsagents, convenience stores and supermarkets) to collect your money.

 Registering with a doctor if you are homeless

-If you are homeless, you are still entitled to register with a doctor.
-You can do so using a temporary address, such as a friend's place or a day centre.
+You are still entitled to register with a doctor when you are homeless.
+You can do this using a temporary address, such as a friend's place or a day centre.
 You can find a doctor in your area through NHS Choices or by calling the NHS helpline on 111.

 There are also specialist medical centres for people who are homeless or roofless (sleeping rough).
 Call Shelter's free housing advice helpline on 0808 800 4444 or contact a local advice agency to find out if there is a medical centre near you.

 Use Shelter's directory to find a face-to-face adviser near you.

 The right to vote if you are homeless

 You are still entitled to vote if you are homeless, if you are over the age of 18 and a UK citizen.
 Instead of registering at a permanent address, you can register at a temporary address or by making a declaration of local connection.
 This is a statement that you make to the local electoral office to say where you spend most of your time.

 Young people under the age of 18 have different rights to benefits and different rights to accommodation if they become homeless.
 Your rights also depend on whether you have spent time in care in the past.